 The background task applies the rule defined in the category at a defined point in time (example: one day after the separation date the rule is applied).

 Configure a default category for personnel files in the personnel file configuration or shelf.
-In the category, specify a default background task that starts a process that contains the “Close Personnel File” activity.
+In the category, specify a default background task that starts a process that contains the “Close File” activity.
 For example, select “1 day” for the time interval, “After” as operator and “Separation Date (Personnel File)” entry as base date for the time interval.
 This will start the close process one day after the separation date.
 The retention periods are calculated and applied on closing.

 Apply Rules With Background Tasks (Alternative Method)